JohnReedLOL/scala-trace-debug/README.md

 2. Read the lines of code that were changed.

 3. Put break points in the area of what was changed.
 If your code has multiple threads that interact with one another, consider putting calls to scala-trace-debug in different threads.
-The print statements won't get garbled because each call to scala-trace-debug corresponds to only one call to System.out.println or System.err.println.
+All printing in scala-trace-debug is done through an internal object called ImplicitTraceObject with a lock called PrintLock, so it should be thread safe.

-4. Hot swap in some calls to scala-trace-debug during the debugging process to gether more information.
+4. Hot swap in some calls to scala-trace-debug during the debugging process to gather more information.

 5. Follow [this IntelliJ doc](https://www.jetbrains.com/help/idea/2016.1/reloading-classes.html?origin=old_help) to enable hot reloading of source code while debugging.
 Scala IDE has similar ["hot code replace"](http://scala-ide.org/docs/current-user-doc/features/scaladebugger/index.html) functionality.